danphenderson/BlockOpt.jl/docs/src/tutorials/simple.md

       ghs_timer:   0.4726881980895996
 ```

-Here, the simulation failed to reach a successfull terminal state and instead reached
+Here, the simulation failed to reach a successful terminal state and
-the maximum number of allowed iterations.
-It is expected that the `PSB` update requires
+instead reached the maximum allowed iterations.
+We expect that the `PSB`
-more iterations than the default `SR1` update.
-Letting this guide us, we increase the
+update requires more iterations than the default `SR1` update.
+Letting
-`max_iterations` of the `psb_driver` to larger value.
+this guide us, we increase the `max_iterations` of the `psb_driver`
+to a larger value.

 ```julia-repl
 julia> max_iterations!(psb_driver, 10000)